 - Talk about why it might be useful

 - Give an honest review, including negatives (but if there are too many negatives, it’s best to avoid the brand partnership)

-Just like affiliate marketing, you need to build trust with your audience before pursuing, because if you don’t do it well, it can come off as scammy.
+Just like affiliate marketing, you need to build trust with your audience before pursuing, it because if you don’t do it well, it can come off as scammy.